TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/lab.md

     * Older than 35
     * Resident of US for 14 Years
     * Natural born citizen
-    * Print `True` if the person could be president and `False` if they can't be president.
+    * Print `true` if the person could be president and `false` if they can't be president.

-2. Create a "I can't be President?" program.
-Print `True` if the user cannot be President and `False` if they can be President.
+    Print `true` if the user cannot be President and `false` if they can be President.

-3. Create a "Can I ride the roller coaster?" program.
-A roller coaster has the rule that a rider has to be over the height of 50 inches.
-Because of a legal loophole, if you are over the age of 18 you can ride regardless of your height.
-If you are allowed to ride, the coaster costs 4 quarters (although the operator accepts tips so more money is appreciated).

-    * Also, the theme park sells frequent rider passes: with a frequent rider pass the roller coaster costs only 2 quarters.
-Ask the user how tall they are in inches, their age, how many quarters they have, and if they have a frequent rider pass.
-Print `True` if the person can ride and `False` if they can't.
+2. Create a "Can I ride the roller coaster?" program.
+It will check to see if the user meets the minimum requirements to ride the roller coaster.
+Have the user input the information needed.

+    **Requirements to ride the roller coaster:**
+    * Height over 50 inches – loophole allows any height if older than 18
+    * Each ride costs 4 quarters.
+    * There is a frequent rider pass, which makes the rides only cost 2 quarters.

+    Print True if the user can ride the roller coaster, and False if not.

 ## Bonus